thom4s/thom4s/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on preparing my teaching courses, developping a website for a "metteur en scène de théâtre", working on several web projects in cultural domain... and playing bass.
-A lot.
+- 🔭 Working on website dev
+- 🌱 Teahcing for some cool students

-- 🌱 I’m currently relearning the basic stuffs.
+- ⚡ Relearning the basic stuffs

 <!--
 - 👯 I’m looking to collaborate on ...